The European Parliament has five elements:

 The Parliamentary Committees and Rapporteurs

 The legislative function of the European Parliament is aided by a network of committees.
 There are around 20 permanent Committees and together they create an effective mechanism for finding agreements across all political groups.
 Their sizes vary between 20 and 80 members.
-The membership of a committee is desired as this is where the law is shaped.
-Nevertheless, the appointment depends on the seniority of a MEP and the size of the political group to which s/he belongs.
+The membership of a committee is sought after, as this is where the law is shaped.
+Nevertheless, the appointment depends on the seniority of an MEP and the size of the political group to which s/he belongs.
 The Conciliation Committee meets when the European Parliament and the Council cannot decide on the wording of the legislation.
-In response to pressing political issues, special Committees are set-up.
-(McCormick, 2011 B, p.213).
+In response to pressing political issues, special Committees are set-up (McCormick, 2011 B, p.
+213).

 All the meetings of the European Parliament are held in public and are attended by those who want to influence the legislation – lobbyists, officials from the Council, members of national governments (Shackleton, 2012, p.134).